セーラムのダウンタウンで歴史と文化に触れる

 Oregon’s history is woven throughout the city, and a perfect place to learn about the history starts at the Willamette Heritage Center.
 Buildings dating back to the 1840s help tell the story of Oregon’s early missionaries and immigrants that settled in the Mid-Willamette Valley, alongside the Kalapuya Indians.
 The site is also home to the 1896 Thomas Kay Woolen Mill, a National Park Service designated American Treasure, that vividly tells the story of industrialization in the Salem region.
 Two historic homes, Bush House Museum and Deepwood Museum & Gardens, located in the lush Bush’s Pasture Park, are cornerstones of Salem’s history and offers a peek of what life was like in 1800s Salem.
 Explore an oft-forgotten part of local history at the Oregon State Hospital Museum of Mental Health, housed in the Kirkbride building, which served as the set for the Oscar-winning film “One Flew Over the Cuckoo’s Nest.”

-Salem is located in Marion county, Oregon’s largest agricultural county.
+Salem is located in Marion County, Oregon’s largest agricultural county.
 So, it is not surprising that this rich agricultural region is home to abundant Farmers Markets.
-Between April and October, the Salem Saturday Market and Salem Wednesday Farmers Market spring to life downtown with vendors offering locally grown produce and flowers, handmade products, artisan foods and more.
-Jumping from market to market is a great past time and a delicious way to experience the rural areas of the region.
+Between April and October, the Salem Saturday Market springs to life with vendors offering locally grown produce and flowers, handmade products, artisan foods and more.

 フルサーチ